Lohit9/MasterYourAlgorithms/README.md

 7. **Binary tree to List**: C program to convert a binary tree to a list.

+8. **Binary Arithmetic Using Binary trees**: C program that uses binary trees to perform BODMAS calcualations

 Upcoming: Given a Binary Search Tree with integers at every node and   an integer k, write code that decides whether or not there exists two nodes a and b such that a+b=k

 The above question was asked in Zenefits interview.
 The code has not been added yet, will add them as soon as possible.